 We then use the Lagrangian particle tracker to simulate the transport of larvae between all the reefs in the FRT.
 The larval dynamics is driven by the simulated currents and by experimentally-measured life history traits such as mortality, competence and settlement behaviour.
 We have seeded larvae on all the reefs composing the FRT in order to estimate the potential connections between them as would happen if each reef had the same coral density and enough room to accommodate all settlers.
 The video below highlights the fine details of larval transport in Lower Keys and shows that larvae can be transported by tidal currents from the inner-shelf to the outer-shelf region.

 The Lagrangian particle tracker can also be used to simulate the transport of materials (coral mucus, sediments, pelagic organisms, etc.) potentially carrying the causative agent of the Stony Coral Tissue Loss Disease through the FRT.
 The connectivity results of the particle tracker are then coupled with an epidemiological model in order to reproduce the observed propagation of the outbreak in an attempt to deduce the characteristics of the (yet to be identified) causative agent of the disease and its potential vector.

-Dr. Joana Figueiredo (Nova Southeastern University), Dr. Lewis Gramer (NOAA and University of Miami), Dr. Matthieu Le Hénaff (NOAA and University of Miami) and Erinn Muller (Mote Marine Laboratory).
+Dr. Joana Figueiredo (Nova Southeastern University), Dr. Lew Gramer (NOAA and University of Miami), Dr. Matthieu Le Hénaff (NOAA and University of Miami), Dr. Dan Holstein (Louisiana State University) and Dr. Erinn Muller (Mote Marine Laboratory).